-- A navy-blue jumper (to be worn under blazer only).
-5. - 6.
-Uniform scarf.
+- A navy-blue jumper (to be worn under blazer only). - Uniform scarf.

 Regular Uniform for Girls Regular Uniform for Boys Summer A uniform dress that covers the knees.
 Plain white socks that cover the ankle.
 Plain navy, black or white hair ties.
 A white uniform shirt.Plain grey socks that cover the ankle.
-Winter A white uniform blouse/shirt.
+A white uniform blouse/shirt.
 A uniform skirt that covers the knees.
-Plain navy socks that cover the ankle.
+Winter Plain navy socks that cover the ankle.
 Plain navy tights or socks that cover the ankle.
 Plain navy, black or white hair ties.
 A white uniform shirt.
 Grey uniform trousers or dress shorts.
 Plain grey socks that cover the ankle.
 Sport A uniform tracksuit only.
 A uniform polo shirt only.
 Uniform shorts/skorts.
 Plain white socks that cover the ankle.
 Runners with cushioned soles.
+When swimming: a one-piece bathing suit.
 A uniform tracksuit only.
 A uniform polo shirt only.
 Uniform shorts.
 Plain white socks that cover the ankle.
 Runners with cushioned soles.
+When swimming: board shorts.